d3lta-v/asclepius/README.md

 This application uses Firebase Cloud Firestore.
 The security of the database is handled entirely in the server as per Firebase's design.
 Some basic principles applies:

 1. Individual users can read/write to their OWN temperature records ONLY.
-2. Superusers can read/write to ALL temperature records.
-3. Superusers can read/write to ALL mappings of name and phone number.
+2. Superusers can read/write to ALL temperature records and to ALL mappings of name and phone number.
+This account should be protected to a large degree.
-4. Ultrausers (aka developer account holders) can read/write to ALL parts of the database, including security rules.
+3. Ultrausers (aka developer account holders) can read/write to ALL parts of the database, including security rules.
+Hence, it should be protected to the highest degree through compulsory 2FA on the Google Account level.
-5. Anonymous/Public users have NO access to any part of the database.
+4. Anonymous/Public users have NO access to any part of the database.

 ### Login

-The data is protected behind a robust login and authentication systems through a phone number and OTP combination.
+The data is protected behind a robust login and authentication systems through a phone number and OTP combination, ensuring that all accounts enjoy 2FA levels of security.
 Phone numbers are the most anonymised authentication method available with a Firebase backend, to ensure user privacy.

 ### Data Handling and Collection